openframeworks/ofSite/_documentation/gl/ofFbo.markdown

 _description: _

 This allows you to get the pixels from an ofFbo and store it in an ofPixels instance.
-The attachmentPoint parameter allows you indicate which of the textures attached to the fbo you want to grab
+The attachmentPoint parameter allows you indicate which of the textures attached to the fbo you want to grab.